 Compounding all of these sleep issues, my chemotherapy also gave me a general feeling of insomnia.
 When all else seemed to fall into check, I would still lie awake most nights, unable to completely shut off.
 My brain, regardless of the thick cloak laid over it by mental and physical fatigue, resisted being neatly tucked in.

-Check back for: Part Two, The Struggle for Sleep and How I Finally Got Rest
+Read Part Two -- The Struggle for Sleep and How I Finally Got Rest

 Editor's Note: We are extremely saddened to say that on October 21, 2018, Jeffrey Poehlmann passed away.
 Jeffrey’s advocacy efforts and writing continue to reach many.
 He will be deeply missed.